Most Famous Logos with a Butterfly

 Freshtohome Logo

-For the Indian online store Freshtohome, the logo is a way to show the freshness of products.
-Therefore, the butterfly presented there should not be taken literally: it is used only to arouse subconscious trust in buyers.
+For the Indian online store Freshtohome, the logo conveys the freshness of its products.
+Therefore, the butterfly represented on it should not be taken literally: it is used only to evoke subconscious trust in customers.
 Since the assortment includes fish, poultry, lamb, vegetables, and fruits, the insect symbolizes the connection with nature and the absence of chemicals.
-That’s why her wings are not colorful but green with a gradient.
-They are depicted in the upper left corner above the purple inscription “Fresh to Home,” divided into two lines.
-The artists drew only three wings in the form of leaves, but due to their location and shape, it becomes clear that this is a butterfly and that it sits on the letter “F.” The brand name is in a custom block font with rectangular strokes.
+That’s why its wings are not multicolored but green with a gradient.
+They are depicted in the upper-left corner, above the purple inscription “Fresh to Home,” which is divided into two lines.
+The artist drew only three wings in the form of leaves, but their arrangement and shape make it clear that it is a butterfly and that it sits on the letter “F.” The brand name is executed in a font with rectangular strokes.

 Smile TV